gregnsk/seagate-exos-x-csi-demo/cortx-k8s-aws/README.md

    - Disk for internal logs (currently not in use, 25GB in the example below)
    - Disks for customers' data and metadata.
 In this demo we'll provision 2 disks for metadata and 4 disks for data (25GB each)

+This procedure was tested within the following limits:
+- Number of nodes in the cluster: 1 - 15
+- Number of Motr (data+metadata) drives per node: 6 - 106

 If you already have a suitable Kubernetes cluster please proceed to step 3 - CORTX Deployment

 ### 2.1 Define basic cluster configuration